uisautomation/media-webapp/README.md

 Documentation for developers, including a "getting started" guide, can be found at https://uisautomation.github.io/sms-webapp.

+## Useful developer links

+When a development environment is created via ``./compose.sh development up``, the following endpoints are available:

+* http://localhost:8000/ - the web application itself.
+* http://localhost:3000/ - a version of the web application served from the create-react-app environment.
+Supports live reload of the UI when the underlying JavaScript changes.
+* http://localhost:7000/ - a Swagger UI instance configured to point to the application's REST-ful API.
+* http://localhost:6060/ - live generated documentation for the React components which form part of the UI.
+* http://localhost:8080/ui - Swagger UI for a lookupproxy instance which can be used with an OAuth2 client called ``lookupproxy``

+Additionally, endpoints for a mock hydra OAuth2 authorisation provider are created.
+See [compose/base.yml](compose/base.yml) for the exposed ports for those services.

 ## Short, short version

 Firstly, [install docker-compose](https://docs.docker.com/compose/install/).